akoziy98/Automated_Stand/README.md

 https://link.springer.com/article/10.1134/S1063739721010078

 ## Navigation
 You can run GUI5.py or start_SPD.bat to open the app with 3-D and 2-D representation of measured SPD parameters.
+The button "create report" will create the datashit (report, dashbord) for choosed SPD.

 Raw data for different SPD models placed at the !SPDStandResults folder.
 All our SPD have beautiful names (i.e. Hariton or Timofei).
 Inside one of it's name-folder you can see date of the measurement.
 If u go deeper, you will see raw data and report folder, that contains the postprocessed data in picture and dashbord representation.

 ## Updates